hshuang99/hshuang.blog/content/page/use/index.en.md

 ### 📟 Terminal-related tools
 - [Vim](https://www.vim.org/) - The most powerful terminal editor, bar none; its rich set of shortcuts lets you accomplish anything without taking your fingers off the keyboard.
-- [Neovim](https://neovim.io/) - Offers nice color highlighting in Vim, so keywords and functions are visually distinct when writing code.
 - [tmux](https://github.com/tmux/tmux/wiki) - A powerful terminal session management tool.
 Remote-controlled experiments often take a lot of time, and it’s common to step away for a meal while the experiment is running, but there’s always the risk of SSH disconnects due to network issues.
 With session management, you can resume your experiment results.
 Also, since multiple windows are often needed to edit different parts of the code, tmux allows you to open multiple panes to edit separate sections simultaneously.

 ### 📊 Presentation Slide